micahnico/simpleminimap.nvim/README.md

 This plugin was inspired by [wfxr/minimap.vim](https://github.com/wfxr/minimap.vim), which is why some things are similar.

 ### Why use simpleminimap.nvim?
-- You want a simple minimap to display an overview of your files and show your current position
+- You want a simple, performant minimap to display an overview of your files and show your current position
-- You prefer lighter plugins to heavy ones with an overload of features
 - You don't need/care about git highlighting or search highlighting in the minimap
-- You want a minimap that won't cause issues with other plugins (if any do, let me know!)

 ### Why not use simpleminimap.nvim
-- You NEED git highlighting in your minimap
+- You NEED git highlighting and search highlighting in your minimap
-- You want search highlighting in the minimap
 - You don't like minimaps or don't care for them

 ### Optimizations over [wfxr/minimap.vim](https://github.com/wfxr/minimap.vim)